OR WAIT null SECS

 “COPD primarily develops in the context of toxic environmental exposures, including cigarette smoking and biofuel combustion,” they wrote.”
 However, not all exposed individuals develop airflow obstruction, which suggests that some individuals could have a genetic susceptibility to the disease.”

-The team tested the polygenic risk score in 9 cohorts of multiple ethnicities for an association with moderate-to-severe COPD as per FEV1
+The team tested the polygenic risk score in 9 cohorts of multiple ethnicities for an association with moderate-to-severe COPD as per FEV1/FVC <.07 and FEV1 <80% predicted.

 Logistic regression models—adjusted for age, sex, height, smoking pack-years, and principal genetic ancestry—were used to test the associations.
 Investigators noted most clinically accessed COPD patients have been of European ancestry.